mchmarny/custommetrics/README.md

 # custommetrics

+This demo illustrates how to use a generic Cloud Function to trigger on already existing PubSub topic, extract data from its payload, and publish it to Google Stackdriver as a custom metric without altering your original data pipeline.

+## Context

 If you have done any distributed development on GCP you've probably used PubSub to connect two or more data/event processing components (e.g. IoT Gateway to BigQuery or GCE-based batch process to Dataflow processing etc.).
-When I build these kind of integrations I often find myself wishing I could "pick" at one of the metrics in the data flowing through the system... either for debugging purposes or to just understand the state of the pipeline.
+When I build these kind of integrations I often find myself wishing I could "take a pick" at one of the metrics in the data flowing through the system.

 ```json
 {